-occur in ink jet prints upon dark keeping in typical office environments.
+occur in ink jet prints upon dark exposure in typical office environments.

-5.1.2 The accelerated procedure described in this test practice is intended to provide a means for predicting the life of an ink jet image under laboratory conditions.
-Test results are useful for specification acceptance between producer and user, for quality control, and for research and product development.
+- 5.1.2 The accelerated procedure described in this test practice is intended to provide a means for the rapid evaluation of dark stability under laboratory conditions.
+Test results are useful for specification acceptance between producer and user, for quality control, and for research and product development. - 5.1.3 Color changes are not a linear function of duration of incubation.
+The preferred method of determining dark stability is to incubate the prints for a number of intervals, and to assess the exposure time required to obtain a specific color difference.